BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Love is the absence of judgment. – Dalai Lama
+ Integrity is the ability to stand by an idea. – Ayn Rand